“It’s Like A Petri Dish Festering”: Women In Hollywood On How To Fix Culture Of Abuse

 2. Talk About Sexual Harassment Outside Of Training Seminars

-At CBS, which airs the series that McCreary produces, Madame Secretary, anti-sexual harassment training is required.
+At CBS, which airs the series that McCreary produces, Madam Secretary, anti-sexual harassment training is required.
 But McCreary believes that the discussions that follow the training are just as important.

 “There need to be conversions that happen afterward because it gets down to the very definition of what does sexual harassment mean?
 What do you need to ask permission to do?
 A lot of it comes down the person that you’re in contact with and whether you’re in a power position and they’re a subordinate.
 The personality of the person you’re speaking to also matters.
 All of us who are sitting in a room and are going to work together for the next nine months [on a project] need to listen to the same conversation and discuss it afterward.”